Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

   * How to mimic componentDidMount with useEffect in functional component.
   * Example 1: Run effect one in Class component using componentDidMount lifecycle method. (**classMouse.js**)
   * Example 2: Implment the same using useEffect in functional component. (**HookMouse.js**)
+  * In order to run useEffect only once during, pass in the second argument an empty array [].
+  * The empty array basically tells react, that this particular effect does not depend on any props or state, so there is just no reason for you to call this effects on re-renders.
+  * So React just call this effect on initial render of the component, and forget about it, and thus mimic the componentDidMount.
+  * **Summary: We can mimic the componentDidMount in useEffect by simply passing in an empty array as the second parameter to useEffect.**

 ---
 **Summary on Hooks**